Every finitely generated abelian group is the class group of a generalized cluster algebra

 \section{LP algebras}

 This section is dedicated to Laurent phenomenon algebras (or LP algebras).
 They were introduced by Lam and Pylyavskyy in \cite{LP16} in order to get a general definition of those algebras for which the Laurent phenomenon holds.
 The aim of this section is to outline, step by step, that their behaviour is quite similar to the one of cluster algebras.
 A cluster algebra is an LP algebra under the condition of primitivity (the greatest common divisors of each column of any seed is 1) and coprimality (see Proposition \ref{prop:LP}).
 We show that the Markov cluster algebra is an LP algebra (see Example \ref{ex:markov}), even if the Markov seed is neither primitive nor coprime.
 In general an LP algebra and a cluster algebra coming from the same seed do not coincide (see Example \ref{ex:A3}). \begin{definition}[LP seed] A \defit{Laurent phenomenon seed} (in short \defit{LP seed}) of rank $n$ in $\cal{F}$ is a pair $(\bff{x},\bff{F})$ such that \begin{enumerate}[label=(\roman*)] \item $\bff{x}=\{x_1,\ldots, x_n\}$ is a cluster, \item $\bff{F}=\{F_1,\ldots,F_n\}$ is a collection of irreducible elements of $R[\bff{x}]$ such that for each $i,j\in [1,n]$, $x_j\nmid F_i$, and $F_i$ does not depend on $x_i$.
-The polynomials $F_1,\ldots, F_n$ are called the \defit{exchange polynomials} (associated to $(\bff{x},\bff{F})$). \end{enumerate} \end{definition} \begin{remark} By common convention, a polynomial $f\in R[\bff{x}]$ is an \defit{irreducible polynomial} if it is a non-constant polynomial such that cannot be factored into the product of two non-constant polynomials.
+The polynomials $F_1,\ldots, F_n$ are called the \defit{exchange polynomials} (associated to $(\bff{x},\bff{F})$). \end{enumerate} \end{definition} \begin{example} Suppose that $R=\ZZ$ or $R=\mathbb{Q}$.
+Let $(\bff{x},B)$ be a classical seed of rank $n$, and set $d_i=\mathrm{gcd}\{b_{ji}\mid j\in [1,n]\}$.
+Let $\bff{F}=\{f_1,\ldots,f_n\}$ be the exchange polynomials associated to $(\bff{x},B).$ Then $(\bff{x},\bff{F})$ is a LP seed if and only if $d_i$ is a power of $2$ for every $i\in [1,n]$.
+If instead $R$ is an algebraically closed field, then $(\bff{x},\bff{F})$ is a LP seed if and only if $d_i=1$ for every $i\in [1,n].$ \cite[Proposition 2.3]{GELS19} \end{example} \begin{remark} By common convention, a polynomial $f\in R[\bff{x}]$ is an \defit{irreducible polynomial} if it is a non-constant polynomial such that cannot be factored into the product of two non-constant polynomials.